-- (1) This represents a non-transferable bond with a nominal value of RMB49,200 million issued by the Ministry of Finance ("MOF") in 1998 to strengthen the capital base of CCB.
+- (1) This represents a non-negotiable bond with a nominal value of RMB49,200 million issued by the Ministry of Finance ("MOF") in 1998 to strengthen the capital base of CCB.
 The bond matures in 2028 and bears a fixed interest rate of 2.25% per annum.
-The PBOC approved the Bank's use of the special government bond as eligible assets equivalent to the surplus deposit reserve at PBOC for clearing purpose. - (2) Others include asset management plans and capital trust plan with fixed or determined payments.
-They will mature from January 2017 to November 2026 and bear interest rates ranging from 2.95% to 9.50% per annum.
-During the reporting period, matured plans have been repaid without overdue.
+The PBOC approved the Bank's use of the special government bond as eligible assets equivalent to the surplus deposit reserve at PBOC for clearing purpose. - (2) Others include asset management plans and trust plan.
+They will mature from January 2016 to September 2025 and expected bear interest rates ranging from 2.86% to 9.5% per annum.
+During the reporting period, matured plans have been repaid without overdue. - (3) Debt securities traded on the China Domestic Interbank Bond Market are included in the Listed outside Hong Kong category.